alf-p-steinbach/cppx-core-language/docs/README.md

 |[types](../source/types)        | The `Truth` type is a boolean that doesn't implicitly convert to or from anything other than `bool`; the `Int_` template alias lets you specify an integral type via its bit width; `C_str` and family are type names for simple `char` pointers, indicating use for C strings; and `No_copy` and `No_copy_or_move` can be used as base classes with the properties indicated by the names.
 Except for `C_str` these are types and names, or features, that are missing in the core language as of C++17.
 Additionally here is an internally used class template `C_buffer_param_` which associates a pointer-to-first-item-in-array with a minimum size of the array.   |

 ## 3. Tutorial.

 The code examples in this tutorial are all available in the “examples” top level folder.

 Most of the examples use the Core Language Extensions syntax support.
-In particular, where the examples use things from the C++ standard library the examples bring in the unqualified names via a macro **`$use_std`**, like this:
+In particular, where the examples use things from the C++ standard library the unqualified names are brought in via a macro **`$use_std`**, like this:

 >     $use_std( cout, endl, setw );